 Fruit is a great source of fiber, which everyone is lacking in their diet.
 Certain fruits, however, work to counteract sodium and water retention.
 Bananas, melons, oranges, and lemons are high in potassium, which can help prevent the body from storing extra water.

-Skip white foods.
 White foods like bread, rice, and pasta contain very few healthy vitamins and nutrients.
 What they do contain is empty calories.
 A menopause diet should replace white, processed foods with whole grain and whole wheat varieties.

-Drink at least 64 ounces of water a day.
-The time has come to listen to this piece of advice.
+This may be one of the best pieces of advice: drink more water!
 There are no diet plans out there that forget to include water as a crucial addition.
 Drinking water does not mean adding another cup of coffee or diet soda.
-Clear, fresh water helps rid toxins from the body and regulate water retention.
+Clear, fresh water helps rid toxins from the body and also regulates water retention.